emarcelino/sqs-connector/example-producer-consumer/README.txt

 HOW TO DEMO:
   1. Set the following environment variables:
     * sqsAccessKey
-    * sqsSecretAccessKey
+    * sqsSecretKey
     * mongoUsername (Optional because mongo don't use credentials by default)
     * mongoPassword (Optional because mongo don't use credentials by default)

-  2. Run the AmazonFunctionalTestDriver, or deploy this demo an a Mule Container.
+  2. Run the SQSFunctionalTestDriver, or deploy this demo an a Mule Container.
     a.
 Add a status to your mongo DB
         Run the testPutSomeStatusInMongo test or alternatively hit http://localhost:9090/add-status-to-mongo, passing as query params the status text.